subnero1/website-staging/oceans20/index.md

 To run this jupyter notebook, follow the instructions in the video carefully.
 You may also follow the steps provided here:

 - Install `unetpy` and `fjagepy` using `pip install unetpy`
 - Install `arlpy` using `pip install arlpy`
 - Make sure `scipy` is installed, if not install `scipy` using `pip install scipy`
 - If you want to run the jupyter notebook as shown in the video, install jupyter by following the instructions [here](https://jupyter.org/install).

 ## Questionnaire

 This questionnaire is *ONLY REQUIRED* for those who require CEU credits.
 For those who do not require credits, this questionnaire is optional.

+Coming soon!

 ## Videos